rohannramesh/Basketball_predictions/README.md

 ![](Figures/RF_Classification/nTrees_classification_PER.png)

-We can clearly see the classifier performs above chance (still should do stats to validate; dotted line represents chance), and that as hoped for / expected the prediction accuracy out-of-bag and the test set accuracy is very similar.
+We can clearly see the classifier performs above chance (dotted line represents chance), and that as hoped for / expected the prediction accuracy out-of-bag and the test set accuracy is very similar.
 If I then choose to use 100 trees for my final model, I can build a confusion matrix to show the model performance for all 3 bins and where the model made errors:

 ![](Figures/RF_Classification/PER_confusion_matrix.png)